 A brief history

-Navarra’s vineyards are to be found in northern Spain in a region that borders the Basque Country, Rioja, and Aragon.
+Navarra’s vineyards are found in northern Spain in a region that borders the Basque Country, Rioja, and Aragon.
 This is an ancient land with a history of viticulture; history records that the Romans planted the first vines in the 2nd century BC, following their conquest of what was then known as Iberia.
-Initially, vines were planted to the south of the Pyrenees Mountains, on the banks of the Ebro River.
+Initially, vines were planted to the south of the Pyrenees Mountains, on the Ebro River banks.
 Over time they spread out in all directions from the regional capital of Pamplona to the southern border of Navarra, neighboring Aragon.
 Subsequently, the wines’ reputation spread, and during the Middle Ages, they were highly regarded in Europe, particularly by pilgrims traveling on the Camino de Santiago route.

 Sadly, the outbreak of phylloxera at the end of the 19th century devastated the vast majority of Navarra’s vineyards, killing off 90% of the region’s vines.
 Yet all was not lost, and at the beginning of the 20th century, as in common with most of Europe, growers replanted their vines on phylloxera-resistant rootstock from the US.
 Nonetheless, the goal from the outset was to turn Navarra into a bulk wine region – the quality was not on the agenda, and the wines were of little merit.